nobriot/schnecken_bot/src/chess/engine/nnue/readme.md

 # Chess NNUE

+Disclaimer: This is not really an NNUE, but rather a small neural net that I trained on chess positions.

 ## Training data

 For the training data, I used rated games from Lichess with eval annotation.
-Basically for now we train the NNUE to play like Stockfish
+Basically for now we train the neural net to play like Stockfish
 Eventually, implementing self-play could be pretty good.

 Anyway, one month worth of games is just plenty already as a dataset.